nicoboy11/Focus5/README.md

 ## Focus
 Focus is a collaborative Project and Task management tool.
 It has live chat, file and image sharing, push notifications, Google Calendar sync among many other different features.

+Backend was developed in php and mysql.
+JWT for authentication.

 ## Main projects page
 ![Alt text](/src/img/proyectos.PNG?raw=true "Title")